Official Government Website

 • The duration of a store sample tasting event is limited to a maximum of two (2) consecutive hours.

-• We have identified store locations in each district long term.
-However, in the short term, we will be using the following store locations to ensure coverage in most marketing areas:
+• We have identified store locations in each of the following marketing areas.

 • Cities available for Events